The most common sign is a persistent, redness and scaliness of the skin on and around the eyelid margins. Other problems may include:

 - Cylindrical dandruff around the eyelash

-The exact cause of blepharitis isn’t clear all the times.
+The exact cause of blepharitis is not clear.

 It may be associated with one or more factors, including: